MicrosoftDocs/azure-devops-docs/docs/marketplace/high-risk-extensions.md

 ## Extensions with too permissive scopes

 Extensions that require too permissive scopes to be approved by a Project Collection Administrator are considered high-risk.
-[Go to this article](../extend/develop/manifest.md) to determine if a particular extension falls into the high-risk category.
+[Go to this article](../extend/develop/manifest.md) to determine if a particular scope falls into the high-risk category.

 ![Screenshot showing high-risk extension details.](media/high-risk-extensions/high-risk-extension-details.png)